codio-content/cs-intro-python-fundamentals/.guides/content/Printing-to-the-Console-cdd2.md

 ----------

 ## Printing to the console
 As you learn Python, you will write code in the text editor to the left.
 Use a `print` command to see the output of your program.
-Enter the code below and click the `TRY IT` button.
+Enter the code below (or copy/paste the code) and click the `TRY IT` button.

 ```python
 print("Hello world")